IG Core Portfolio – Income Series F

 1

-Mackenzie – IG Canadian Corporate Bond Pool is the third-largest weighted allocation in the portfolio and the second-largest contributor to performance.
-The fund’s overweight allocation to corporate bonds and shorter duration positioning contributed to performance.
+The Mackenzie – IG Canadian Bond Pool is the second-largest weighted allocation in the portfolio and the second-largest contributor to performance.
+The fund’s overweight allocation to corporate bonds contributed to performance.

-During the period, the fund’s exposure to the IG Mackenzie Canadian Money Market Fund decreased from 15.2% to 5.0%.
-The fund’s allocation to the IG Mackenzie Mortgage and Short Term Income Fund increased from 40.2% to 50.1%.
-Mackenzie – IG Canadian Bond Pool’s allocation increased from 19.9% to 20.1%.
-The fund’s allocation to the Mackenzie – IG Canadian Corporate Bond Pool remained consistent at 15.1%.
-The fund’s allocation to the IG Mackenzie Real Property Fund increased from 9.5% to 9.7%.
+During the period, the fund’s exposure to IG Mackenzie Mortgage and Short Term Income Fund remained stable at 50.0%.
+The fund’s allocation to the Mackenzie – IG Canadian Bond Pool and the Mackenzie – IG Canadian Corporate Bond Pool remained consistent at 20.1% and 15.4% respectively.
+The fund’s allocation to Investors Real Property Fund decreased from 9.7% to 8.9%.